fengxia41103/myblog/content/thoughts/2nd child.md

 1. People with good education don't like to have babies because, it will lower their quality of life
-2. People who have good lie don't like to have babies because, it will lower their quality of life.
+2. People who have good life don't like to have babies because, it will lower their quality of life.

 Well well well.
 Now let me ask you this: **do you wish your kid to have a good/better life than yours? and do you wish them to have good/better education?** I have yet to meet a single parent who says No to this.
-Well, then, following the initial logic, doesn't this mean that the next generation will have less babies even, because they will have a better education & better life!?
+Well, then, following the initial logic, doesn't this mean that the next generation will have less babies because, they will have a better education & better life than their parents'!?

-So, if our goal is to reverse this population trend, it seems to me the logical step should be **to lower education and to lower quality life** for next generation, so that they will be willing to give more birth!
+So, if our goal is to reverse this population trend, it seems to me the logical step should be **to lower education and to lower quality life** of our next generation, so that they will be willing to give more birth!
+Now, people, will you still be _patriotic_?

 You see, this is a completely conflicting logic that they are stating without thinking over how this will unfold.
 And honestly, let's be straight here:

-High education & life quality is not in negative relation with child birth.
-On the contrary, parents want their kids to have a good life.
-So it is super important that the society in the future, in the next 25 years when my son grows up, is in a good shape.
-I want to do my part, not only for my own sake, but also for Noah to have a good time.
-I think this is what every parent wishes (at least the responsible ones).
-Education makes people criticize more, challenges status quo more, thus having less confidence in a rosy future for the next 25 year.
-I think this is actually why many don't want to have kids.
-Further, they certainly don't think they want to make a child so to be patriotic.
-I'm sure that's the last thing on their mind when they were having sex.
+High education & life quality is not in negative correlation with child birth.
+On the contrary, parents wanting their kids to have a good life is a great thing.
+(Speaking for any parents), it is super important that the society in the future, in the next 25 years when my son grows up, is in a good shape.
+I want to do my part, not only for my own sake, but also for Noah to have a good life.
+That, is a strong motivation, to be a good citizen, to be a good person (role model) in life, and to make a new generation of intelligence, of knowledge, and of kindness.

+Education makes people criticize more, challenges status quo more, thus having less confidence in a rosy future for the next 25 year if things are let be without checks.
+I think this is actually why many of those who has received high education don't want to have kids &larr;
+not that they have less sexual drive, but they have a deeper understanding of things, of human, of society, of what the next 25 years may be like, and a stronger will to determine his/her own life, and a stronger feeling of responsibility when there is a child.
+Therefore, education is not the enemy of child birth, nor the cause of decline of population.

 So really, people. **This logic can not be true!** It's an urban myth at most.
 Stop quoting it for your statement.
 It, in my view, is